Myanmar Junta Court Sentences Australian Economist, Suu Kyi To 3 Years - UrduPoint

 Turnell was also convicted for three years under the country's immigration act, the source said, adding that he will serve the second conviction concurrently, and that his sentence would be eligible for a time already served deduction.

-His sentence provoked a swift reaction from Canberra, with the foreign ministry rejecting his conviction and urging his "immediate release".
+His sentence provoked a swift reaction from Australia, with the foreign ministry rejecting his conviction and urging his "immediate release".

 Suu Kyi has already been convicted of corruption and a clutch of other charges by a closed court.